skdhanda/KIR_analyis/README.md

 5. Significance of chi square and degree of freedom table

+The chi square value can simply be calculated here as

+chi2 (chi square) = r2 * N

+Where N is the number of samples.

+Considering the degree of freedom as 1, we can calclucated the pvalue for running significance test.

 https://www.medcalc.org/manual/chi-square-table.php

 The degree of freedom was selected and therefore value 6.64 was used as threshold for significance at 0.01